Summer 2017, Vol. 8.1

 An Innovative Program

-Studies have shown a positive relationship between child safety education and a decrease in childhood injuries.
-One study reviewed parent education programs and reported fewer injuries in children of families who had received safety education training.
+Studies have shown a positive relationship between child safety hazard education and a decrease in childhood injuries.
+One study reviewed parent education programs and reported fewer injuries in children of families who had received safety hazard education training.
 It concluded that interventions largely associated with home visits provided to disadvantaged families are effective in reducing unintentional injuries in children and improving home safety in this population.
 But how do you provide a home visit when the family is homeless?

 Curtis and Fliesher found a solution: bring the home to them.

 After seeing what she calls a “revolving door” of children coming into the emergency room with injuries that could have been prevented, Curtis knew something had to be done.
 “What we really noticed is that these mothers have not been taught how to identify hazards to prevent injuries from ever happening,” says Curtis.
 “We decided they had to be taught.
 It’s a skill and it’s not intuitive to many of these mothers.”

 “A lot of mothers don’t realize they need to have the attention to the children that they do,” Fliesher adds.
 “If you haven’t had much experience, you don’t think about that safety until someone gets hurt.”